Configuring Google Maps Fallback to OpenStreetMap

 params = {"address": address, "key": self.google_api_key}

-resp = requests.get(self.google_url, params=params, timeout=timeout)
+resp = requests.get(_GOOGLE_URL, params=params, timeout=timeout)

 resp.raise_for_status()